-If your course is a regularly scheduled HSU course or an Extended Education course and you are the instructor of record in Account Center, a course shell is automatically set up for you a month before the beginning of the semester.
+If your course is a regularly scheduled HSU course or an Extended Education course and you are the instructor of record in Faculty Center (PeopleSoft), a course shell is automatically set up for you a month before the beginning of the semester.
 If you would like to add a non-standard course (for instance for a club or special project), complete the new course request form.

 Once you have set up a Moodle course site, you can continue to use the content in subsequent semesters.
 Complete the Request for Course Copy form to transfer course content from one semester to the next.